ChatterjeeAyan/AI-Bind/README.md

 5. To run a Jupyter notebook instance inside the container, run : jupyter notebook --ip=0.0.0.0 --port=8888 --allow-root The steps above will install all necessary packages and create the environment to run binding predictions using AI-Bind.

+## Running predictions from the frontend

-6. Organize your data file in a dataframe format with the colulmns 'InChiKey', 'SMILE' and 'target_aa_code'.
+1. Organize your data file in a dataframe format with the colulmns 'InChiKey', 'SMILE' and 'target_aa_code'.
 Save this dataframe in a .csv file.
-7. Run the notebook titled VecNet-User-Frontend.ipynb to make the binding predictions.
+2. Run the notebook titled VecNet-User-Frontend.ipynb to make the binding predictions.
 Predicted binding probabilities will be available under the column header 'Averaged Predictions'.

 # Code and Data